-Ken LaValle, the District One State Senator, served for 44 years and accumulated formidable power in the process, securing valuable perks for his East End constituents.
+Ken LaValle, the state senator for the 1st District, served for 44 years and accumulated formidable power in the process, securing valuable perks for his East End constituents.

 Even before LaValle’s official announcement on January 10, Tommy John Schiavoni, a councilman for Southampton town and a Democrat, said he would run for the seat.
 LaValle is a Republican.

 Bridget Fleming, the veteran county legislator who made a spirited run against LaValle a few years back, will stick with her original plan; to challenge U.S. Congressman Lee Zeldin for the 1st Congressional seat.
 Fleming is a Democrat.
 Zeldin is a Republican and a staunch Donald Trump supporter.

 “I am absolutely committed to this congressional race,” Fleming said.
 Zeldin recently joined a coalition of congressmen — mostly Republican — asking the Supreme Court to “reconsider” Roe v.
 Wade.
 “Roe is a landmark of American juris prudence,” said Fleming.

 Perry Gershon, who lost the congressional race to Zeldin two years ago, has announced his intention to run again and presents a potential roadblock for Fleming.

 Fleming said she would support Schiavoni in his bid to win LaValle’s seat.
 Should Fleming and/or Schiavoni prevail, there will be an open seat on the horseshoe and another on the Southampton Town Board.
 Former Southampton Town Supervisor Linda Kabot, who ran a vigorous race again Fleming last year, would be a logical choice for either seat.

 Kabot did not return an email asking for comment but said only a month ago she had every intention of running again.